 \begin{abstract}

 In this paper we present a framework for creating geographic visualizations of criminal incidents using open data and open-source software.
 The motivation for this framework is to provide law enforcement agencies (LEAs) and interested citizens an affordable and relatively easy way to start analyzing geospatial data.
 The National Incident Based Reporting System (NIBRS) is a national standard for LEA incident reporting going into effect for all 18,000 U.S. LEAs in 2021.
-This project uses the Dallas Police Department's publicly available, NIBRS-style, incident data to develop a geovisual analysis method.
+This project uses the Dallas Police Department's publicly available, NIBRS-style, incident data to develop a geovisual analysis tool.

 \keywords{NIBRS \and Visualization \and Cartography. \and Geovisualization}